-Inside: A list of healthy snacks to pack in your hospital bag – some to pack with a cooler, and other non-perishables you can pack in advance.
+Inside: Wondering what are good snacks to bring to the hospital for labor?
+Here’s a list of the best healthy snacks to pack in your hospital bag – some to pack with a cooler, and other non-perishables you can pack in advance.
 Because contrary to the advice of some, hospital bag snacks are a mama’s best friend (and dad will thank you, too)!

 A simple Google search for snacks for your hospital bag yields some interesting results.
 Some moms, for instance, claim that those snacks will sit unused at the bottom of your hospital bag.

 Everyone is entitled to her own opinion of course, but I wholeheartedly disagree.